microsoftgraph/python-sample-send-mail/README.md

 ![language:Python](https://img.shields.io/badge/Language-Python-blue.svg?style=flat-square) ![license:MIT](https://img.shields.io/badge/License-MIT-green.svg?style=flat-square)

 Microsoft Graph provides [REST APIs for working with Outlook mail data](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/mail_api_overview) that give your app the ability to perform user-centric actions such as sending and receiving email.
 This sample provides an example of how to send email from a Python web application, using the [Requests](http://docs.python-requests.org/en/master/) HTTP library to POST to Graph's [Send mail](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/api/user_sendmail) API.
-(For an example of how to _read_ mail messages, see the [Python pagination sample](https://github.com/microsoftgraph/python-sample-pagination)).

 The goal of this sample is to demonstrate the basic concepts for sending email from a Python/Flask web application via Graph.
 For clarity and simplicity, the sample doesn't implement the level of error handling typically found in production code.

+For additional information about this sample, see [Get started with Microsoft Graph in a Python app](https://developer.microsoft.com/en-us/graph/docs/concepts/python
+).

 * [Installation](#installation)
 * [Running the sample](#running-the-sample)